Is Calabria safe? What all new visitors need to know

 Bribery and corruption are frequent crimes in Italy and especially in southern regions of the peninsula, but they never influence tourists.

-What tourists should be more aware of is that there’s a general high concern of thieves breaking into houses and stealing personal and valuable belongings, or stealing a car, or, belongings inside the car stolen.
+What tourists should be more aware of is that there’s a general high concern of thieves breaking into houses and stealing personal and valuable belongings, or stealing a car, or having belongings inside the car stolen.

 Finally, there’s a big problem of people using or dealing with drugs, concerns about property crimes and vandalism or theft.

-These numbers might change and be lower if moving to touristic destinations such as Tropea and Amantea.
+These numbers might change and be lower when moving to touristic destinations such as Tropea and Amantea.

 Calabria is a safe destination for tourists.
 As previously explained, tourists are not affected by local mafia crimes.

-That is the reason why if you have already the chance to check hotel rates or prices in the shops, they’re generally lower than in other southern regions and in the rest of the country.
+However, Calabria is known as the poorest region in Italy.
+That is the reason; if you have already had the chance to check hotel rates or prices in the shops, they’re generally lower than in other southern regions and in the rest of the country.

 For a tourist, this aspect represents an extra reason to travel to this part of Italy, particularly if looking for cheap holidays to spend at the beach.

-Staying safe in Calabria is no concern and traveling as a family is easy.
+Staying safe in Calabria is no concern, and travelling as a family is easy.

-Calabria is a great region to travel with kids, for the great number of activities you can do with them.
-You can even find some great hostels in Calabria if you’re backpacking Italy or traveling here in a tight budget.
+Calabria is a great region to travel to with kids for the great number of activities you can do with them.
+You can even find one or two hostels in Calabria if you happen to be backpacking in Italy or travelling here on a tight budget.

 Solo travel and female travel are safe options too, as you can easily move around the region by train and walk around both during daytime and nighttime by yourself.